slsa-framework/slsa/survey.md

         (e.g. build provenance, where the identity is not yet known).
 -   **Subject: Multi-Digest:** Does Subject support specifying multiple digest algorithms for crypto agility?
-    -   ✗ Only one digest supported.
+    -   ✗ Simple Signing, Notary v2: Only one digest supported.
 (The `multihash` algorithm mentioned in the OCI image-spec is not defined or implemented anywhere.)
 -   **Predicate: Supported:** Can a predicate be supplied?
     -   ✗ Notary v2: Does not officially support a predicate.
 Undefined what happens if extra predicate fields are added to the JWT.